 Fish could be exposed to operational discharges or accidental fuel releases from construction sites and construction vessels and to accidentally released solid debris.
 Operational discharges from construction vessels would be released into the open ocean where they would be rapidly diluted and dispersed, or collected and taken to shore for treatment and disposal.
 Sanitary and domestic wastes would be processed through on-site waste treatment facilities before being discharged overboard.
 Deck drainage would also be processed prior to discharge.
-Thus, waste discharges from construction vessels would not be expected to directly affect fish.
+Thus, waste discharges from construction vessels would not be expected to directly affect fish or their habitat.

 Ingestion of, or entanglement with, solid debris can adversely impact fish.
 Fish that have ingested debris, such as plastic, may experience intestinal blockage, which in turn may lead to starvation, while toxic substances present in the ingested materials (especially in plastics) could lead to a variety of lethal and sub-lethal toxic effects.
 Entanglement in plastic debris can result in reduced mobility, starvation, exhaustion, drowning, and constriction of, and subsequent damage to, limbs caused by tightening of the entangling material.
 The discharge or disposal of solid debris into offshore waters from OCS structures and vessels is prohibited by the BOEMRE (30 CFR 250.300) and the USCG (MARPOL, Annex V, Public Law 100-220 [101 Statute 1458]).
 Thus, entanglement in or ingestion of OCS-related trash and debris by fish would not be expected during normal operations.
-Because of the very limited amount of vessel traffic and construction activity that might occur with construction and operation of a meteorological tower, the release of liquid wastes would occur infrequently and cease following completion of tower construction and decommissioning periods of the site characterization.
-Impacts to fish from the discharge of waste materials or the accidental release of fuels are expected to be minor.
+Because of the very limited amount of vessel traffic and construction activity that might occur with construction and operation of a meteorological tower, the release of liquid wastes would occur infrequently and cease following completion of tower construction.
+The likelihood of an accidental fuel release would also be limited to the active construction and decommissioning periods of the site characterization.
+Impacts to fish and their habitat from the discharge of waste materials or the accidental release of fuels are expected to be minor.